ohinder/OnePhase.jl/to_do.md

 - improved initial delta selection

 Medium term:
+- detect is problem is caused by factorization issues or lack of smoothness of functions (identify function, a direction and a point)
 - *improve efficiency of schur complement and eval_jac*

 - deal correctly with exceptions